 Next, we are told to give as we "purpose" in our own hearts (2 Cor.
 9:7).
 We are to purpose honestly how much of our prosperity belongs to the Lord, and then give it.
-Paul says that we are not to give of ne. cessity (simply because we have to) nor to give grudgdoes tell us how Christians are to give.
+Paul says that we are not to give of nemen, to be seen of them" (Mat.
+6:1).
+By all these passages cited we can see that the Lord does tell us how Christians are to give.